TammyDam/final_project/README.md

 Open your terminal or command line and type in 'npm start' to run your server files

 ## Testing
+Go to Heroku to run the website to see the output.
+If it does not work then right click the website and inspect its issues.

 ## API

 ## Known Bugs